When is the next RAVEN BOYS book coming out?

 What other books have you written?
 What are you working on?

 You can see the whole lot of the books that I have out on the novels page.
-I’m now working on the sequel to The Raven Boys and also on Requiem, the third and final book in the Books of Faerie series.
-I’ve also just finished collaborating on an anthology, The Curiosities, with Tessa Gratton and Brenna Yovanoff.
-And of course I also have short stories available for free at Merry Sisters of Fate.
+I’m now working on the third book in the Raven Cycle, and have just finished SINNER, a companion book to the Shiver Trilogy (coming out 2014).
+I’m slowly picking at Requiem, the third and final book in the Books of Faerie series.
+I’m collaborating on a book about the writing process and revision with Tessa Gratton and Brenna Yovanoff.
+And of course I also have short stories available for free at Merry Sisters of Fate: www.merryfates.com.

 Who wrote the music from the book trailers?
 Where can I find it?
 Can I use it for my fan video?